BoxianWang/cs77-final-project/README.md

 2. All C++ code is in the `cpp` directory
 3. Compilation instructions for cuda can be found in the README of the `/cuda` directory.
 4. CUDA executables are built into the `cuda/cmake-build-debug` directory

 	a. `inOneWeekend`: basic rendering of the final scene of the first book

 	b. `inOneWeekendFloat`: the same thing, at 1/3 the time

 	c. `theNextWeekTree`: implements motion blur and tree-based object collisions

 	d. `theNextWeekSmarterTree`: the same thing, except the tree builder attempts to minimize the volume of each layer of the tree.

 	e. `theNextWeekUnrolled`: parallelize the supersampling loop

-	d. `trace`: contains the code for prettier pictures on raytracing -- currently doesn't use unrolled supersampling or trees.
+	f. `trace`: contains the code for prettier pictures on raytracing -- currently doesn't use unrolled supersampling or trees.
 5. Each CUDA executable is backed by a directory.
 They have the following structure:

 	a. `materials` is a directory of classes that extend `material`

 	b. `objects` is a directory of classes that can be collided with, though they don't all extend "hittable"

 	c. a `camera` class

 	d. a `randoms` class

 	e. a `ray` class

-	d. main, which contains:
+	f. main, which contains:

 		i.
 Error handling functions

 		ii.
 Functions to create and delete the world (in some cases creating the tree that backs the world)

 		iii.
-Functions to create and delete the camera iv.
+Functions to create and delete the camera

+		iv.
 Functions to actually manage tracing the ray

 		v.
 The main function, which allocates memory and manages all the GPU-CPU interactions